Introduction to qFALL

 Installation

-Command for installing m4, gcc, and make:
+Command for installing m4, make, and gcc:

 sudo apt-get install m4 gcc make